 If an amicable resolution is not able to be achieved, the flat owner can make an application to the Strata Titles Board to resolve the problem.

 The STB is a tribunal, which will fairly evaluate the situation based on the evidence and mediate between the parties.
-The STB will then make an order which is enforceable in the State Courts.

 This article is contributed by Denise Ee, a student at NUS School of Law.